 Phonetically in Russian and Ukrainian, it's pronounced and spelled Borsch (борщ).
 Borsch spelled with a T is the American spelling.
 This comes from the Yiddish pronunciation, as it was popularized in America by the Jewish and Mennonite communities.

 Yes!
 Beet Borscht is a high in folate and managanese, and beets have even been known to reduce blood pressure.
 Beetroot has incredible health benefits.
 Slavs love eating beets and are creative with their beet recipe ideas.

 - Ukha - Russian Fisherman's Soup

-Borscht is an incredibly healthy soup, full of vitamins and minerals.
-It's comfort food for my family when they get sick.
+Beef Borscht is an incredibly healthy soup, full of vitamins and minerals.
+It was enjoyed by Soviet cosmonauts in space!
+Comfort food for my family when they get sick.
 At the first sign of a sniffle, I pull out my soup pot!
-Who needs chicken soup, this is much healthier as beets are full of health benefits.
+Who needs chicken soup, this is much healthier and packed with nutrients.
 Bon Appetit. Приятного аппетита!

 - 3 medium beets peeled and grated

 - ½ small cabbage shredded

 - 1 onion diced

 - 4 medium potatoes cubed

 - ¼ cup chopped fresh dill